 |

-phrases/sentences) and use (what the child wants to get from using his/her language) is necessary.
-Therefore, speech
+and use (what the child wants to get from using his/her language) is necessary.
+Therefore, speech therapy focuses around

-use various ways of utilizing their language skills to convey meaning.
-These may consist of gestures/signaling, eye
+various ways of utilizing their language skills to convey meaning.
+These may consist of gestures/signaling, eye contact, facial

-areas is necessary for speech and sound production, intervention to improve coordination, strength, movement and
+necessary for speech and sound production, intervention to improve coordination, strength, movement and placement of the

 What causes speech and language problems?